Content elements with random containers

 Today we executed an identical series of drag&drop operations on a development system and on the corresponding live system (same setup but different PHP versions and different Operating Systems).
 The effect took place in both systems for the same elements.
 So it seems to be reproducible if only the page tree and the content elements are identical.

-#4 Updated by Jo Hasenau over 4 years ago
+#4 Updated by Jo Hasenau almost 5 years ago

 @Mathias: The query will find elements that should definitely be broken, but there might be elements that are broken due to other reasons.